jaschau/eigen-dmrg/tutorial.md

       this->wBulk.setElement(2, 1, -J*pauliZ);
       this->wBulk.setElement(2, 2, opEye, true);

-      this->wLeft.setElement(0, 0, -pauliZ);
+      this->wLeft.setElement(0, 0, -h*pauliX);
-      this->wLeft.setElement(0, 1, -h*pauliX);
+      this->wLeft.setElement(0, 1, -J*pauliZ);
       this->wLeft.setElement(0, 2, opEye, true);

       this->wRight.setElement(0, 0, opEye, true);
       this->wRight.setElement(1, 0, pauliZ);
       this->wRight.setElement(2, 0, -h*pauliX);
     }
+    \endcode

+In the first 9 lines, we define the class IsingMPO derived from TransInvMPO.
-TransInvMPO is derived from the class MPO and represents translationally invariant MPOs.
+TransInvMPO itself is derived from the class MPO and represents translationally invariant MPOs.
 The first template argument specifies the data type (double in this case) and the next two give the dimension of the on-site operators (i.e., the dimensions of the Pauli matrices).
 For the translationally invariant case, we only have to define the variables wBulk, wLeft, and wRight which are instances of MPOTensor.
 MPOTensor instances represent the W matrices.
-MPOTensor is a sparse data structure storing operators.
+MPOTensor is essentially just a sparse data structure storing operators.
+In the constructor, we initialize the tensors wBulk, wLeft, wRight according to our previous discussion.
+Note that in lines 21, 25, 29 and 31, we pass an additional flag true to setElement.
+This flag specifices that the operator at the specified position is just the identity.
+With this this information, we avoid certain contractions in the evaluation of the operators, making the code more efficient.

 Variational ground-state search